viniazvd/vue-coe-image/README.md

 <p>Observe the elements occupy memory and CPU!</p>

-<p>For this reason, immediately after finding the element, we use an instance method named <b>disconnect</b> to stop observing and make the lib more performative.</p>
+For this reason, immediately after finding the element, we use an instance method named [disconnect](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/disconnect) to stop observing and make the lib more performative.

 <br>